coderalert0/investor-allocation/README.md

 ## Question/Answers

 ### Discovering a bug
-> Suppose we discover a bug with our algorithm and investors for two deals had incorrect allocations.
-This means that some of the investors ended up investing more than they were allowed to while others invested less than they were allowed to.
-One of deals happened two years ago and the other one happened two weeks ago.
-Please describe, in detail, how would you go about correcting this issue and how would you communicate this to the affected customers.

 1. More than one issue may have caused the problem.
 Prioritization is important especially when time-sensitive issues arise and resources are limited.
 I would prioritize the issue that occurred 2 weeks ago.
 The deal that took place 2 years ago was most likely completed from an AML/KYC, execution, legal, and fund transfer perspective.
 So there may not be much that can be done in terms of reallocating funds.
 However, transparency and communication are very important to ensure customers trust the product and company (refer to point 6 for how to communicate)
 2. For the deal that occurred 2 weeks ago, there may be more that can be done beyond communication.
 The resolution starts by communicating to the customer of the issue and also inquiring where they are in the deal lifecycle to see if anything can be done to reallocate funds more appropriately.
 3. I would start by investigating both issue(s) (prioritizing the recent deal) by looking at application logs, business logic in code, and consult with subject matter experts if needed.